wallaby-rails/wallaby-rails/docs/configuration.md

 ### Metadata

 Be able to configure global metadata that Wallaby should use as default value when decorator-defined metadata is absent.
+For now, it has only one option:

-- For now, it is possible to configure the max length that Wallaby should truncate when given text is longer than defined:
+- To configure the max length that Wallaby should truncate when given text is longer than defined:

     ```ruby
     #!config/initializers/wallaby.rb